hujhax/austin-improv-wiki/Shows/Live TV Tuesdays -  Saved by the Bell.md

 ## Summary
 This was the first production in what became the "Teen Angst Tuesdays" and subsequently the "Live TV Tuesdays" series.
 At the time, this show was known only as "Staged by the Bell".

-[[The Institution Theater]] premiered with a four-week run in August, showing a staged version of "Jessie's Song".
+[[Theatres/The Institution Theater|The Institution Theater]] premiered with a four-week run in August, showing a staged version of "Jessie's Song".

 The production returned in October of that year, performing a second episode, "The Zack Tapes".